 - a.
 Water contact and non-contact recreation - b.
 Wildlife habitat - c.
 Cold freshwater and warm freshwater habitat - d.
 Fish migration and spawning - 11.
 Other Board Policies: Board Resolution No. 88-160 allows discharges of extracted, treated groundwater from site cleanups to surface waters only if it has been demonstrated that neither reclamation nor discharge to the sanitary sewer is technically and economically feasible.
 During the previous NPDES permit application process, Sherwin-Williams demonstrated that it was technically infeasible to discharge treated groundwater to the EBMUD sewer system (based on EBMUD discharge requirements) or to reclaim the water.
-Sherman-Williams has recently indicated, however, that it is again pursuing a permit to discharge the treated water to the EBMUD sewer system.
+Sherwin-Williams recently reapplied and on December 1, 1997 was granted a one year permit to discharge the treated water to the EBMUD sewer system.